 Instruction based teaching would mean going by text in the books, going through detailed explanations around % of below poverty line, etc. The projects that are given as a part of the chapter will be again defined by the curriculum and the teacher.
 How effective is this going to be?

-3rd The teacher learnt something new.
-He learnt that there are not enough wheelchair accessible areas around the neighborhood.
+- 3rd: The teacher learnt something new.
+He learnt that there are not enough wheelchair accessible areas around the neighbourhood.
 He learnt something that is not mentioned in the curriculum.
 This came from a student who was wheelchair-bound.

-Children have the capability to self organize and take responsibility for their own learning at their own pace.
+Children can self organize and take responsibility for their own learning at their own pace.
 It is not the children or their abilities that come in the way of learning.
 The classroom lectures from the teachers derail the speed and the pace.
 We need to believe that the classrooms are made up of Smart Kids and not just a Smartboard.